 5. Money laundering

-5.1 The United Kingdom’s anti-money laundering and anti-terrorist financing legislation and related regulations issued by The Law Society and the Solicitors Regulation Authority require us to conduct due diligence on new clients and on-going monitoring of existing clients.
+5.1 The United Kingdom’s anti-money laundering and anti-terrorist financing legislation and related regulations require us to conduct due diligence on new clients and on-going monitoring of existing clients.

 5.2 We are required to verify and document the identity and address of every client of the firm (including the beneficial owner or effective controller of a company or trust).
 Sometimes we are able to verify and document the identity of a client through electronic data sources.
 If this is not possible, we will ask the client to provide us with the necessary information and documents.
 Periodically, or if their circumstances change, we may ask a client to provide us with up to date evidence of identity.
 If we are unable to obtain satisfactory evidence of identity, we will not be able to act or continue acting.